 Bristol City went down 2-0 at Sheffield Wednesday.
 They fell behind to a long-range strike from Barry Bannan and Lucas Joao doubled the Owls’ lead.

-Elsewhere, relegated Ipswich lost 1-0 at home to Swansea, Wayne Routledge scoring the only goal.
+Elsewhere, Wayne Routledge was on target as relegated Ipswich lost 1-0 at home to Swansea.

 Bolton, who are also heading down to League One, were beaten 2-0 at Blackburn after goals from Ben Brereton and Adam Armstrong.